Glycolic acid: Organic synthesis

 Glycolic acid is a useful intermediate for organic synthesis, in a range of reactions including: oxidation-reduction, esterification and long chain polymerization.
 It is used as a monomer in the preparation of polyglycolic acid and other biocompatible copolymers (e.g. PLGA).
 Commercially, important derivatives include the methyl (CAS# 96-35-5) and ethyl (CAS# 623-50-7) esters which are readily distillable (boiling points 147–149 °C and 158–159 °C, respectively), unlike the parent acid.
 The butyl ester (b.p.
 178–186 °C) is a component of some varnishes, being desirable because it is nonvolatile and has good dissolving properties.

+Glycolide is the cyclic dimer, a bislactone, which is used in some of the polymerization processes.

 Occurrence

 Plants produce glycolic acid during photorespiration.
 It is recycled by conversion to glycine within the peroxisomes and to tartronic acid semialdehyde within the chloroplasts.

-Because photorespiration is wasteful side reaction with regards to photosynthesis, much effort has been devoted to suppressing its formation.
+Because photorespiration is a wasteful side reaction in regard to photosynthesis, much effort has been devoted to suppressing its formation.
 One process converts glycolate into glycerate without using the conventional BASS6 and PLGG1 route; see glycerate pathway.